 Version Tracking with Timestamps

-As we saw in our example, timestamps are the key to bitemporal.
+As we saw in the example above, timestamps are the key to bitemporal.
 As bitemporal documents are added to a database, MarkLogic keeps the timestamps for the document versions consistent.
 Thanks to MarkLogic’s temporal functions, all a bitemporal application needs to do to update a document is insert it with a new set of valid times.
 MarkLogic takes care of the rest, including:

 - setting system timestamps in the new document